 EmbodiedQA may be too challenging to solve by current approaches.
 Previous works~\cite{embodiedqa,eqa_modular} achieve poor navigation performance, especially for the medium and long distance questions.
 This is because the agent is hardly able to see the target object in a new environment before it starts answering the question.
 Fortunately, a recent study from Yu~\etal~\cite{yu2019multieqa} proposed a multi-target EmbodiedQA task to reduce this difficulty.
 In this setting, questions have multiple targets, and users have a chance to provide guidance to the agent for conducting the EmbodiedQA task.
-Likewise, we tackled this challenging issue but from a different angle.
+Likewise, we tackle this issue but from a different angle.
 We study a slightly different setting that turns out greatly reducing the difficulty for navigation learning.
 We propose a proxy task to help the agent adapt the learned model to the new environment using a few questions about the markers.
 Building a global map for the unseen environment during the exploration is also a feasible solution but is out of the scope of the EmbodiedQA task.